quangpv/punk-test-android/README.md

 ## How to review source code

-The source code included in `src/main/java` folder
+The main source code included in `src/main/java` folder

 Architecture